 • A complete proposal package is required and must be routed in myResearch.

-19. Does the request for proposal include a requirement for disclosure of any organizational conflict of interest?
-Please follow the GW Procedures on Organizational Conflict of Interest (OCI) (PDF).
+20. Does the request for proposal include a requirement for disclosure of any organizational conflict of interest?
+Please follow the GW Procedures on Organizational Conflict of Interest (OCI) (PDF) (GW Login required).

 Related Links